BAPTIST BELIEFS AND DOCTRINE

 JESUS THE CHRIST - Christ is the eternal Son of God.
 In His incarnation as Jesus Christ he was conceived of the Holy Spirit and born of the virgin Mary.
 Jesus perfectly revealed and did the will of God, taking upon Himself the demands and necessities of human nature and identifying Himself completely with mankind yet without sin.
 He honored the divine law by His personal obedience, and in His death on the cross He made provision for the redemption of men from sin.
 He was raised from the dead with a glorified body and appeared to His disciples as the person who was with them before His crucifixion.
 He ascended into heaven and is now exalted at the right hand of God where He is the One Mediator, partaking of the nature of God and of man, and in whose Person is effected the reconciliation between God and man.
 He will return in power and glory to judge the world and to consummate His redemptive mission.
 He now dwells in all believers as the living and ever present Lord.

-We hold to historic Baptist principles referred to as the "Four Fragile Freedoms."
+We also hold to some essential historic Baptist principles referred to as the "Four Fragile Freedoms."

 BIBLE FREEDOM - The Bible is foundational to us as individuals and as a congregation.
 Every Christian has the freedom and right to interpret and apply scripture under the leadership of the Holy Spirit.
 The wisdom and counsel of the larger congregation should nurture individual believers as they seek to understand, interpret, and apply Scripture to their daily lives.